ashakhatri007/CeptreDocs/pages/Overview/CeptreWebEditorBased.md

 3. Finally, create an atom in the initial state by switching tabs to the initial state tab, and clicking the Add Atom button
     - Select ‘a’ from the drop-down menu.
-    - Now click the Duplicate Atom button twice.
+    - Now click the Duplicate Atom button twice, this will make sure we have 3 copies of `a` in initial state
     - Click the Lock button for each of the created atoms.

     <video width = "650" controls>
     <source src = "https://user-images.githubusercontent.com/42487202/148257203-02dfdf5a-5917-4707-a57d-c00e7f9d6231.mov">
     </video>

+{% include note.html content="Please make sure that you lock all the predicates, rules and atoms so that it is committed and ceptre editor understands using it" %}

 ## Running a Hello World Program